zkytony/zkynet/README.md

 An autodiff framework with a PyTorch-like API that supports tensor inputs and outputs.

 Key points to note:
-- all inputs to functions represented using our computational graph are expected to be [JAX arrays](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.array.html).
+- All inputs to functions represented using our computational graph are expected to be [JAX arrays](https://jax.readthedocs.io/en/latest/_autosummary/jax.numpy.array.html).

+- This is designed completely from scratch after reading and understanding the autodiff algorithm.
+It is in no way optimal but it is an incredibly useful exercise.

 ## Concepts